lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/Readme.md

     a.
 Get output blobs and process results

-In tutorial Steps 2, and 3 we will walkthrough the code that specifically integrates each of the models used in our application.
-More details can also be found in the "Integrating Inference Engine into Your Application" section of the Inference Engine Development Guide [https://software.intel.com/inference-engine-devguide](https://software.intel.com/inference-engine-devguide)
+In tutorial Steps 2, and 3 we will walkthrough the code that specifically integrates each of the models used in the application.

+More details can be found in the "Integrating Inference Engine into Your Application" section of the Inference Engine Development Guide [https://software.intel.com/inference-engine-devguide](https://software.intel.com/inference-engine-devguide)

 #### Setting Up Command Line to Use the OpenVINO Toolkit Executables and Libraries